 Table A5 is a breakdown of the capital program in relation to capital expenditure by municipal vote (multi-year and single-year appropriations); capital expenditure by standard classification; and the funding sources necessary to fund the capital budget, including information on capital transfers from national and provincial departments.
 The MFMA provides that a municipality may approve multi-year or single-year capital budget appropriations.
-In relation to multi-year appropriations, for 2014/2015 R3 million has been allocated.

 1.7.6.
-Explanatory notes to Table A6 - Budgeted Financial Position
+Explanatory notes to Table A6 - Budgeted Financial Position order of liquidity; i.e. assets readily converted to cash, or liabilities immediately required to be met from cash, appear first.